 The most common use case is a manager will draft and publish objective for themselves, and then clone it to any reports they have ability to populate objectives for, down the hierarchy.
 Then all those reports own an identical objective.

 Note: The clone button is only available if the objective cycle would also allow the "cloner" to create new objectives.
-You won't find the clone button if you (the manager) are not allowed to create objectives anymore, e.g. after the end of the deadline for creating objectives.
+You can't clone an objective in closed cycles, or if the deadline to create and edit objectives has passed.
+More about that here.

 Once you pressed clone on an objective it works this way: